Naturaily/Naturaily-netlify/_posts/2021-04-30-what-is-headless-e-commerce.md

 There's a reason why headless commerce is gaining popularity and has many advocates.

-{% image /assets/images/AdvantagesofHeadlessCommerce .jpg advantages Advantages_headless %}
+{% image /assets/images/AdvantagesofHeadlessCommerce.jpg advantages advantages %}

 Here are the benefits of headless commerce solution:

-+**Quick updates**— all changes are implemented with a blink of an eye on the contrary to sites built on classic architecture.
+**+ Quick updates**— all changes are implemented with a blink of an eye on the contrary to sites built on classic architecture.

-+**Better user experience** — with a fully customizable front-end, you can create a perfect UX to attract more customers.
+**+ Better user experience** — with a fully customizable front-end, you can create a perfect UX to attract more customers.
 Also, the user interface within headless CMS isn't problematic for developers and store owners.

-+ **Performance & fast loading pages** — headless commerce supports fast delivery of websites so all changes happen quickly, thereby your site will load much faster.
+**+ Performance & fast loading pages** — headless commerce supports fast delivery of websites so all changes happen quickly, thereby your site will load much faster.
 It's [widely known](https://www.marketingdive.com/news/google-53-of-mobile-users-abandon-sites-that-take-over-3-seconds-to-load/426070/) that if a page takes more than 3 or 4 seconds to load, the visitor will leave it.
 Headless prevents that from happening.

-+ **The right tools** — the APIs allow you to add whatever you want with pre-built integrations.
+**+ The right tools** — the APIs allow you to add whatever you want with pre-built integrations.
 That gives the developers full control of how the end-product will look like but also what environment and framework they work within.

-+ **Time to market** — with headless commerce, businesses can react quickly to changes.
+**+ Time to market** — with headless commerce, businesses can react quickly to changes.
 It's helpful also for marketing teams who need to take care of all things marketing-related.

-+ **Automated touchpoints** —payment, shipping procedures, and other commerce processes can be easily automated for even better customer experience
+**+ Automated touchpoints** —payment, shipping procedures, and other commerce processes can be easily automated for even better customer experience

-+ **Higher security**— because the headless as a development ecosystem is less vulnerable to outside breaches, the safety of your website and client information is ensured.
+**+ Higher security**— because the headless as a development ecosystem is less vulnerable to outside breaches, the safety of your website and client information is ensured.
 Additionally, using the API for queries instead of SQL technology protects against SQL injection attacks.

-+ **Better control** — the separation of back-end from front-end helps to save time; you don't have to find lines of code, interfere with the databases.
+**+ Better control** — the separation of back-end from front-end helps to save time; you don't have to find lines of code, interfere with the databases.
 The management is much easier and straightforward.

-+ **Easy content management**— simple to use admin for content editing, product management, and visual [e-commerce website design](https://naturaily.com/blog/how-to-pick-the-best-ecommerce-website-design-company).
+**+ Easy content management**— simple to use admin for content editing, product management, and visual [e-commerce website design](https://naturaily.com/blog/how-to-pick-the-best-ecommerce-website-design-company).
 Headless commerce platform ensures that you have all the ecommerce stack at hand.

-+ **Omnichannel delivery** — multi-channel servicing is on the rise.
+**+ Omnichannel delivery** — multi-channel servicing is on the rise.
 People want to buy more and quicker via different channels.
 Headless allows you to deliver your site to any device connected to the web, be it a smartphone, smartwatch, laptop, or tablet, with the digital experience platform.

-+ **Staying ahead of competitors**— quick change, embracing innovation, tailored customer experience, high performance, and flexibility — you get it all when using headless commerce technology.
+**+ Staying ahead of competitors**— quick change, embracing innovation, tailored customer experience, high performance, and flexibility — you get it all when using headless commerce technology.
 That helps you become a serious competitor for other brands from your niche.

-+ **SEO-friendly** — Google and other web browsers like well-performing, fast, and secure pages.
+**+ SEO-friendly** — Google and other web browsers like well-performing, fast, and secure pages.
 Headless gives you all these elements at once.
 It's easier for your marketing team to position your brand and reach out to more people.

 ### Cons: